 AQIP Lessons Learned Through November 2008

-- The Focus on Process/Results Is a Journey
+The Focus on Process and Results is a Journey

 Improving a process or using results is not a one-time endeavor or even a destination.
-Rather, instilling a culture of articulating and questioning/improving processes is a daily occurrence - in individual interactions, functional areas, and cross-cultural teams.
+Rather, instilling a culture of articulating and questioning improving processes is a daily occurrence – in individual interactions, functional areas and cross-cultural teams.
 The same holds true for results.
-Taking a step back and keeping the end goal in mind, assessing the current measurement system's strengths and gaps, understanding what the system should address (input, output), and ensuring the system takes constant nurturing.
+The Journey involves taking a step back and keeping the end goal in mind, assessing the current measurement systems strengths and gaps, understanding what the system should address (input, output) and ensuring the system takes constant nurturing.
 Results are not produced via any quick actions.
-Celebrating wins on process improvements and results is key, as is being up front about gaps in the system.
+Celebrating wins on process improvements and results is key, as is being up-front about gaps in the system.

 The importance of keeping processes updated and tracking results via the likes of dashboards/scorecards is exacerbated in organizations that tend to err on the side of being person-dependent rather than process dependent.
 This is true for small and large organizations, those that are dispersed like Northwood with varying Operating Units and locations, and those that have a potentially large proportion of employees who may be exiting the workforce in the coming years.
 Thus, the goal is to ensure processes are articulated and results are used; the subsidiary effect is that of keeping the Systems Portfolio de facto up-to-date.
 This is true for “big picture” processes/results and those that apply within Operating Units.